Internet-Draft Scheduling OAM YANG November 2024

 In this document, names of data nodes and other data model objects will be prefixed using the standard prefix associated with the corresponding YANG imported modules, as shown in the following table.

-Table 1: Prefixes and corresponding YANG modules
+Table 1: Prefixes and Corresponding YANG Modules

 Prefix Yang Module Reference

-oamut ietf-oam-unitary-tests RFCXXX
+oamut ietf-oam-unitary-tests RFCXXXX

-oamts ietf-oam-test-sequence RFCXXX
+oamts ietf-oam-test-sequence RFCXXXX

 yang ietf-yang-types [RFC6991]

-RFC Editor Note: Please replace XXXX with the RFC number assigned to this document if the document becomes a RFC.
+• RFC Editor Note: Please replace XXXX with the RFC number assigned to this document if the document becomes a RFC.
 Please remove this note in that case.

 2. Network-wide OAM Use Cases